-When you are adding or removing memory, a basic rule to follow is to fill each system memory connector sequentially, starting at DIMM socket 1.
+When you are adding or removing memory, any sequence of DIMM sizes is allowed.
+A basic rule to follow is to fill each system memory connector sequentially, starting at DIMM socket 1.

 The following table shows suggested memory configurations for your computer; this table and additional information can be found on a label located inside your computer.
+Again, alternate configurations are possible.